 Homeowners can purchase radon test kits themselves from Radon Environmental Management, but make sure you follow the instructions.
-For example, radon detectors must be placed a certain distance away from interior walls, exterior walls, below the ceiling and above the ground.
+For example, radon detectors must be placed a certain distance away from interior walls, exterior walls, below the ceiling, and above the ground.
 Do it the wrong way and the test results can be compromised.

 Homeowners are encouraged to hire a professional to test for radon, such as a home inspector certified by the Canadian National Radon Proficiency Program (C-NRPP), in order to ensure accurate test results.
 You can also hire a home inspector who can test your home for radon.

-Short & Long-Term Testing
+Short & Long-Term Testing for Radon

 There are short-term and long-term tests available.
 A short-term test can last anywhere between 2 – 7 days, whereas long-term testing can last as long as 365 days.

 Due to the fluctuations in radon levels, long-term testing provides a more accurate indication of a home’s average year-round radon levels.
 For this reason Health Canada recommends long-term testing.